 Competitor’s boats experiencing mechanical failure may be towed in by anyone.

-Competitors forced to board the boat of a non- Competitors may have their catch for the day D.Q.’d.
+Competitors forced to board the boat of a non-competitor may have their catch for the day D.Q.’d.

-Competitors boarding the boat of another Competitors and transferring his catch must keep his fish separate and well-marked.
-Both Competitors can no longer scout or fish and must proceed immediately to launch/return location.
+Competitors boarding the boat of another competitor and transferring his catch must keep his fish separate and well-marked.
+Both competitors can no longer scout or fish and must proceed immediately to launch/return location.

-Competitors needing or receiving any assistance from any one should communicate to a Tournament Director - Brad White (828) 234-8244, the boat number(s) of the assisting boat and the time(s) aid was requested, performed, began and completed.
+Competitors needing or receiving any assistance from anyone should communicate to the Tournament Director - Will Jackson 404-313-1452, the boat number(s) of the assisting boat and the time(s) aid was requested, performed, began and completed.

 TEAM & BOAT IDENTIFICATION